 Advantages and Disadvantages of Hedge Ratio

-Following are the advantages of the hedge ratio:
+The following are the advantages of the hedge ratio:

 - Regular hedgers use this ratio to estimate and optimize asset performance.